AlvinChin1608/day54_100/README.md

     Decorators in Flask, such as `@app.route("/")`, are used to add additional functionality to functions.
 I also explored how decorators work in general Python functions.

 ### Libraries vs. Frameworks

+Django and Flask are both frameworks.
+The key difference between a library and a framework lies in how they are used:

 - **Library:** A collection of pre-written code that developers can use to optimize tasks.
 Libraries offer specific functionalities, such as data manipulation or making HTTP requests.
 - **Framework:** A comprehensive tool that provides a structure for building applications.
 Frameworks include libraries, but they also enforce a particular way to design and structure an application.